michael927001/docker-assignment-4/README.md

 - Includes a health check endpoint at `/health`
 - Runs on port 3000 by default (configurable via PORT environment variable)

+## Reflection Question

+**How does containerization with Docker differ from using virtual machines, and why might a development team choose Docker containers over VMs?**

+**Answer:** The host operating system is shared by Docker containers, which include only the application and its dependencies to achieve lightweight operation and rapid startup times.
+Virtual machines need a complete guest operating system for each instance, which results in increased size and reduced performance.
+Teams choose Docker because containers enable consistent deployment, reduce resource consumption, and resolve deployment problems that result from "it works on my machine" issues.

+---

 ## What's Included

 - **app.js**: Main application server file